gregfox0681/BookCatalog/README.md

 In the BookCatalog API Project, as vividly demonstrated in the image below, I have strategically incorporated the AuthorizationContext.
 This addition serves the purpose of enabling user creation from the API into the database, employing the potent code-first technique.

 ## Migration Authentication Entities
-In our determined pursuit of this objective, the installation of the subsequent NuGet Packages becomes imperative.
-It's noteworthy that I am utilizing PostgreSQL in this context.

 **Microsoft.EntityFrameworkCore**